Architecture

 - Function:

-dns.ResolveDomain(ctx, domain, timeout, dnsServer, verbose) bool - Function:
+dns.ResolveDomain(ctx, domain, timeout, dnsServer, verbose) bool- convenience wrapper returning a boolean, used by wildcard detection. - Function:

 dns.CheckWildcard(ctx, domain, timeout, dnsServer) (bool, error)- resolves two random subdomains to detect wildcard DNS records. net.Resolver{}: A custom DNS resolver is configured.PreferGo: true: Instructs the resolver to use the pure Go DNS client.Dial func(ctx context.Context, network, address string) (net.Conn, error): A custom dial function is provided to control the connection to the DNS server, using the user-specifieddnsServeraddress.net.Dialer{Timeout: timeout}: ADialeris created with the user-specified timeout.d.DialContext(ctx, "udp", dnsServer): Establishes a UDP connection to the configured DNS server.

-resolver.LookupHost(timeoutCtx, domain): Performs the DNS lookup for the given domain.
-The context is derived from the caller viacontext.WithTimeout(ctx, timeout), so both the per-query timeout and SIGINT cancellation are respected.
-It attempts to find A or AAAA records for the host.- The function returns
+resolver.LookupIP/resolver.LookupCNAME(insideResolveTypes): Perform the per-type DNS lookups for the requested record types.
+The context is derived from the caller viacontext.WithTimeout(ctx, timeout), so both the per-query timeout and SIGINT cancellation are respected.- A subdomain is treated as resolved when at least one record is returned for the requested types;

 - Function: